Contents of Article

 But what about the second most loved thing?

 We’d argue that it’s being warm.
-Cats will go to extreme lengths to get all cozy and warm in whatever way they can.
+Cats will go to extreme lengths to get all cozy and warm in whatever way they can…including curling up with you in bed.
 They’ll regularly hunt out any direct sunlight they can lounge around in and they’ll often stay lying in it for hours on end.

 We’re also guessing that most of you reading this have probably found your cat sitting on top of some kind of electronic device at some point or another to absorb the heat too…